The Ugly Sisters at the Soho Theatre

 Despite the harrowing storyline, it is hard to feel physically moved.
 Surprising, when RashDash’s Edinburgh performance of Another Someone left half the audience in tears.
 Perhaps this is due to the emotional immaturity and inarticulacy of the sisters.
 Despite the physical expending of energy, there is little actual catharsis.
 This irresolution reinforces the currency of the play’s themes; the celebrity industry’s exploitation of the mentally vulnerable, and the social victimisation of the poor.
 It is a sad evocation of our times, but not without hope.
 The character’s energy and imagination are an ode to survival and the force of human love.

-The Ugly Sisters is on at Soho Theatre until 2nd February 2014, for further information or to book visit here.
+The Ugly Sisters is at Soho Theatre until 2nd February 2014.
+For further information or to book visit the theatre’s website here.

 Watch the production video here: